squinkylabs/SqHarmony/docs/harmonyII.md

 Because use of diatonic scales and harmony is the "primary use case" of Harmony II, sometimes the terminology or parts of the manual may make is sound like Harmony is limited to diatonic harmony.
 This is emphatically not that case.

+## TL;DR

+To quickly get Harmony II working, connect a monophonic pitch source to the CVI input.
+The chord output will come out the CVO output.
+Pick a key signature, load up a preset, and you are off.

+Or, instead of loading a preset, select one or more generator units with the push-buttons on the left.
+For those generators, pick a number of steps to transpose.

 ## Why diatonic aware modules are interesting

 Much common music uses some form of diatonic harmony.
 For some typical examples, consider the chord progressions for some common songs.
 Bob Dylan's ["All Along The Watchtower"](https://www.youtube.com/watch?v=bT7Hj-ea0VE).
 The chords are A minor, G major, F major.
 Those are the diatonic triads on 8, 7, 6 in A Minor.
 Or [every teen-age car-crash song](https://www.youtube.com/watch?v=bh4se9YMV3A) is G major, E minor, C major and D major.
 Those are the diatonic triads on 8, 6, 4, 5 in G major.